sisoje/viewmodelify-swift/README.md

 But wait, our button is also just a value, a struct, a model!
 It is also part of our business-logic so lets complete our viewmodel:
 ```
 extension SFViewmodel {
-    var button: some View { Button("My \(age + 1). bithday party", action: makeBirthdayParty) }
+    var body: some View { Button("My \(age + 1). bithday party", action: makeBirthdayParty) }
 }
 ```
+### ViewModel = Model = View!
-Congrats!
-We reinvented SwiftUI but its a reference-type crap, with memory leaks and shit!
+Look, our ViewModel looks just like the Model we started with and our Model was a View.
+We did a complete View -> ViewModel rewrite.
+We reinvented SwiftUI only now it is a reference-type crap, with memory leaks and shit!

-### But its testablah!?
+### But its testablah
-Hey, we can not even inject environment here.
-So its not even testable.
+Maybe, but it can never be a SwiftUI view because its a class, a reference-type.
+We can not inject environment into a class, only into a value that is a SwiftUI view.
+So its not even properly testable in SwiftUI.
 Apple does not support this crap.

-Just stop it already!
+### But Apple made ObservableObject
+Yes, Apple made ObservableObject when we want to create a state that outlive the current view so other views can attach to that state using ObservedObject or EnvironmentObject.
+Apple did not make ObservableObject so you can copy paste code from value to class and make a crappy replica of SwiftUI.

 # Apple killed MVVM
-What if we could keep this viewmodel as a value type and have it decoupled from the view?
+What if we could keep this viewmodel as a value type and have it decoupled from the parent view?
 Just for fun...
 ### Decoupled is good, right?
 Well, not always, you need to glue decoupled parts together eventually, and glue can be messy...
 But it makes Uncle Bob happy because you can **test** decoupled parts in isolation.
 ### Values decoupled